 At Konkle, we treat our Niagara customers like family.
 Stay comfortable this winter with Worry-Free Heating.
-Get a high quality, energy-efficient furnace, veteran installers, and an iron-clad warranty, all at a fair price.
+Get a high quality, energy-efficient furnace or heat pump with professional installers at a fair price.

-Worry-Free Heating with a Fall, Furnace Inspection and Cleaning.
+Worry-Free Heating with a Furnace Inspection and Cleaning.